Skip to content

 SLOW CONTROL BREATHING

-I recommend this step before each breathing techniques.
+I recommend this step before each breathing technique.

-In the case of panic attacks you experience very short and accelerated breaths, that will not allow you to take a deep inhale.
+In the case of panic attacks, you experience very short and accelerated breaths that do not allow you to take a deep inhale.

-Therefore, the first thing, I recommend you to do in case of panic attacks, is to exhale deeply, until the air is completely removed from the lungs.
-Then the body will naturally take air to fill them back.
+Therefore, the first thing I recommend you do in case of panic attacks is to exhale deeply until the air is completely removed from the lungs.
+Then, the body will naturally take air to fill them back.

-Breathe several times very quickly and briefly for a few seconds, and then try to inhale very deep.
-You will have a feeling of blockage and the limitation of air.
+Breathe several times, quickly and briefly, for a few seconds, and then try to inhale very deeply.
+You will have a feeling of blockage and limitation of air.

-Once again breathe quickly and briefly for a few seconds, but this time exhale deeply the air from the lungs and after letting them work naturally.
+Once again, breathe quickly and briefly for a few seconds, but this time, exhale deeply the air from your lungs, leaving them to work naturally afterward.

 Your back of the neck and your shoulders will get relaxed; you will feel your breathing slowing down and becoming more controlled.